-Yes we do charge for dissolving and we advise at least a week before refilling.
-Filler is quickly broken down using the enzyme Hyaluronidase and although everything may look normal within a day, it takes some time for the connective tissue to heal completely and avoid any potential risk of subsequent filler migration.
+Yes, we do charge for dissolving and we advise at least a week before refilling.
+Filler is quickly broken down using the enzyme Hyaluronidase and although everything may look normal within a day, it takes some time for the connective tissue to heal completely and avoid the potential risk of subsequent filler migration.

 Do we charge for consultations?